ravi-cheetiralaav/smart-password-manager-desktop/Exercise.md

    - Identify modules and components that need to be migrated or refactored for web compatibility.

 2. **Choose a Web Framework**
-   - Select a suitable web framework (e.g., Flask, Django for Python; React, Angular, or Vue for frontend).
+   - Use React and Node as a Frontend and Backend framework
-   - Decide on the architecture: monolithic or separated backend/frontend.
+   - Create a separated backend/frontend.

 3. **Design the Web UI**
-   - Create wireframes or mockups for the web interface.
+   - use Material Design as a design guide.
    - Ensure the UI is user-friendly, responsive, and visually appealing.

 4. **Implement Backend Logic**
    - Refactor core logic to run as web APIs (RESTful endpoints).